Canon 6D Mark II vs Fujifilm X-E3

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Longer lasting: Can take more shots (1200 versus 350) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.